alexhaydock/pinewall/README.md

 ## Why Alpine Edge rather than the latest stable release?
 This is mostly down to the fact that the Linux kernel package for Raspberry Pi seems to update more rapidly than in the stable branch, though I cant say that this is entirely consistent.
 But I've had no problems so far running with Edge so I've decided to stick with that approach.

-## How can I build this locally for myself?
+## How can I use this for myself?
+### Building
 Your best bet will be to import this repo into GitLab, where the [.gitlab-ci.yml](.gitlab-ci.yml) file will take care of setting up the pipeline for you.
+This works even on GitLab.com free accounts.
+Give it a try!

 If you try to build this on GitLab.com's free runners (which does work!), you will need to remove the `aarch64` tag from the `.gitlab-ci.yml` file (I use this tag locally to direct the pipeline to run only on my ARM-based runners, but it will build happily on x64_64 runners - only quite slowly):
 ```yaml